 We know that traditional precipitation-based modeling for C sequestration is inadequate.
-However, is there a useful approach?
-We argue that there is a potential direction based on existing modeling approaches.
+However, is there a more useful approach?
+We argue that there is a more promising direction based on existing modeling approaches.

-First, NDVI should be used to identify the land areas with photosynthetic activity and the duration of that activity (Rohde et al. 2021), not local precipitation.
+First, Normalized Difference Vegetation Index (NDVI) should be used to identify the land areas with photosynthetic activity and the duration of that activity (Rohde et al. 2021), not local precipitation.
 From the greenness activity, it should be feasible to estimate C fixation, replacing the precipitation driver for wet periods in models such as DAYCENT (Parton et al. 1998).